blekenbleu/blekenbleu.github.io/GitHubMac.md

 Perhaps that should suffice, but mixing Jekyl gems with any for macOS seems messy,
 and MacPorts has ruby version `2.5.3p105` which installed as `/opt/local/bin/ruby2.5`

-I appreciate that [HomeBrew](https://github.com/Homebrew/brew) is arguably a better fit for GitHub,
+[HomeBrew](https://github.com/Homebrew/brew) is arguably a better fit for GitHub,
-but MaPorts has provided packages useful to me since before HomeBrew launched.
+but MacPorts has provided me packages since before HomeBrew launched.
 [This page](https://stackoverflow.com/questions/49987920/ruby-on-mac-osx-sierra-via-mac-ports)
+describes setting `ruby25` as `ruby`:
-describes using `$ sudo port select --set ruby ruby25` to set `ruby25` as `ruby`,
+`$ sudo port select --set ruby ruby25`

 <details>
 <summary>click for `rbenv` digression</summary>